pouchdb/pouchdb/TESTING.md

 This works because `npm run dev` does not start up the pouchdb-server itself (only `npm test` does).

+Note that you must `npm install pouchdb-server` or `npm install express-pouchdb` yourself for this test to work.

 ### Testing the in-memory adapter

 `pouchdb-server` uses the `--in-memory` flag to use MemDOWN.
 To enable this, set